cyberbotics/webots/docs/discord/technical-questions-2020.md

        rotat = robotRotationField.getSFRotation()

-##### Valtteri Bottas 02/25/2020 22:55:23
+##### Noob Saibot 02/25/2020 22:55:23
 I have a general question.
 What is the most accurate value for columb friction to simulate?

 ##### David Mansolino [Cyberbotics] 02/26/2020 06:44:00
-`@Valtteri Bottas`, it depends on the surface, there is no 'correct' global value for the columb friction.
+`@Noob Saibot`, it depends on the surface, there is no 'correct' global value for the columb friction.

 `@coderrr`, no. You should set the aperture from the scene-tree you can't change it from the API.